 With a formula that includes CS tear gas plus UV-marking dye to aid in suspect identification, Sabre’s 3-in-1 Pepper Spray packs maximum strength in a small bottle and is used by law enforcement across the U.S. The 10-foot range is good for 25 bursts, which is about five times more than other brands, according to Sabre.
 The keyring makes it easy to carry and a locking top protects from accidental discharges.
 Sabre uses military-grade tear gas for its pepper spray but steers clear of CN tear gas, which can burn the skin and eyes.

-The goal is making self-defense accessible while not worrying yourself sick about what could happen.
-Set out for a warm-weather run or night-time dog walk with only your music and keys knowing if you tread into the wrong area you’ll be protected.
+The goal is to make self-defense accessible while not worrying yourself sick about what could happen.
+Set out for a warm-weather run or nighttime dog walk with only your music and keys knowing if you tread into the wrong area you’ll be protected.
 Disguised as a bulldog keychain, the Brutus Bulldog Self-Defense Knuckle Weapon becomes a spiked accessory fitting around your knuckles, made to strike an oncoming assailant and pierce the skin.
 The ABS molded plastic is said to be unbreakable.
-Cat/dog ear weapons are not legal in states that do not permit brass knuckles.
+Cat or dog ear weapons are not legal in states that do not permit brass knuckles.

 We’re not joking.
 Get a horn.
 Audible over a half-mile away, this compact horn fits in your car door (it’s only 4.75 inches tall) and is incredibly loud.
 This noise could startle an aggressor and make them flee.
-Sabre says the alarm also reduces the risk of bear attacks while hiking and camping and that periodic blasts can alert bears you’re in the area thereby decreasing aggressive, surprised behavior.
-An easy-to-use button makes firing simple.
+Sabre says the alarm also reduces the risk of bear attacks.
+A bear deterrent such as this is great to have while

-For every time you check a social media app or your fantasy baseball team on your phone, open the Marine Martial Arts app for a quick training session in close combat.
+Every time you start checking a social media app or your fantasy baseball team on your phone, open the Marine Martial Arts app for a quick training session in close combat.
 With hundreds of pages of content, this portable training manual is instructive, simple, and includes both hand-to-hand and hand-to-weapon tips.
-Ask your S.O. or roommate to practice before dinner to help you get the moves down.
+Ask your significant other or roommate to practice before dinner to help you get the moves down.